dhellmann/pymotw-3/source/argparse/index.rst

 Option Prefixes
 ---------------

-The default syntax for options is based on the UNIX convention of signifying command-line switches using a dash prefix ("``-``").
+The default syntax for options is based on the Unix convention of signifying command-line switches using a dash prefix ("``-``").
 ``argparse`` supports other prefixes, so a program can conform to the local platform default (i.e., use "``/``" on Windows) or follow a